 (45) Promote Your Instagram Account to Your Email List

-If you have a huge email list that you frequently send promotions or events to, do send a shoutout to your Instagram account.
+If you have a huge email list that you frequently send promotions or events to, do send a shoutout to your Instagram followers.
 You can also run a contest on your account and let your email subscribers know that to participate, they have to be your followers on Instagram.

 (46) Delete Tagged Photos that You Don’t Want